dagsdags212/bioflow/docs/workflows/mapping.md

 ## Overview

-The `assembly.mk` workflow contains rules for performing read alignment against a reference genome.
+The `mapping.mk` workflow contains rules for performing read alignment against a reference genome.
+Its entry point is the `bf-map` command.

 Supported aligners include: